 RSPO, Jonathan Perugia

 Cosmetics packaging must meet various expectations and standards.
 It should be sophisticated and beautiful, but also sustainable in its design and strong enough to protect the cosmetics inside.
 In collaboration with paper manufacturers, we are developing innovative paper packaging solutions that meet and exceed these expectations.
-We are also switching to sustainable paper in our offices and for promotional materials, such as product displays, bags, and leaflets.
+We are also switching to sustainable paper for promotional materials and consumables such as copy paper in offices.
+For promotional materials, we began to implement initiatives in accordance with the Shiseido POSM Global Eco Design Guidelines within the company from 2023.
+For example, we are switching to certified paper and recycled paper for promotional materials, such as product displays, bags, and leaflets.
+In addition, we are reducing paper usage by standardizing and unifying some of the cardboard paper for cosmetic sample.

 Due to its light-reflecting properties and excellent heat resistance, mica is used in a wide range of industries, including cosmetics.
-In 2017, Shiseido joined the Responsible Mica Initiative (RMI), which aims to eliminate child labor and forced labor at Indian mica mining sites to establish Indian mica as a sustainably produced raw material.
+In 2017, Shiseido joined the Responsible Mica Initiative (RMI), which aims to eliminate child labor and forced labor at mining sites in the mica-producing countries to establish mica as a sustainably and responsibly produced raw material.
+We endeavor to ensure responsible procurement of mica produced in India, which has risk of human right issues such as child labor, by sourcing from RMI member companies and confirming that there are no human right issues.

 We will continue to strive to procure mica sourced from producers with no social responsibility issues.